This section provides further guidance and explanation for implementing the agency data catalog.

 Agencies must have present a table/list of each dataset in the /data page.
 The /data pages will serve as the authoritative source of publicly available agency data.
 The page must be populated with the list of datasets.
 The presentation of this page must contain a table/list of the data in the agencies catalog with at least the following attributes:

-The page must be populated from the machine-readable catalog file (e.g. data.xml or data.json) following the Project Open Data metadata schema described above.
+The page must be populated from the machine-readable catalog file (e.g. data.xml or data.json) or the same source that generates the machine-readable catalog file following the Project Open Data metadata schema described above.
 Agencies are encouraged to add functionality to assist end-user discoverability.
 Additional functions might be sorting, filtering or paging to help make a more digestible list.
 Agencies are also encouraged to add more to the standard schema which might further assist end-user discoverability and usability (e.g. thumbnails).

 In the year since the release of the Open Data Policy, agencies and the public have suggested several updates to the metadata schema.
 In the interest of stability, these updates have been tied together into a methodical update to a version 1.1 of the metadata schema.
 Each issue has been rigorously discussed in its own issue thread and at the July government-wide offsite session dedicated to this update.